ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 > > LIMIT 5;
 > > ~~~
 > > {: .sql}
 > > Because the query uses several columns (with longish names), for readability  they have been set out on separate lines.
-SQL takes
-> > of white space to you are free to arrange the text of the query as you like.
+SQL takes of white space to you are free to arrange the text of the query as you like.
-> {: .solution}
+ {: .solution}
 {: .challenge}

 ### Unique values

-If we want only the unique values so that we can quickly see what farms have been sampled we can use `DISTINCT` Using the farms table we can obtain a list of all the different vlaues of the 'A06_province' column contained in the table.
+If we want only the unique values so that we can quickly see what farms have been sampled we can use `DISTINCT`.
+Using the farms table we can obtain a list of all the different vlaues of the 'A06_province' column contained in the table.

 ~~~
     SELECT DISTINCT A06_province
     FROM Farms;
 ~~~
-> > {: .sql}
+{: .sql}

 If we select more than one column, then the distinct pairs of values are returned